froggleston/freqtrade_analysis_notebook/README.md

 ### Docker

-This has not been tested in any docker environments, so YMMV, but some instructions that might be useful are in [this issue](https://github.com/froggleston/freqtrade_analysis_notebook/issues/1)
+Has been tested by @vaidab under docker.
+Some instructions that might be useful are in [this issue](https://github.com/froggleston/freqtrade_analysis_notebook/issues/1)

 ## Installation

-Copy both files into your base freqtrade folder, **not** the user_data/notebooks folder.
+Copy both files into your user_data/notebooks folder.

 ## Running